GVSU-IEEE/gvsu-ieee.github.io/index.md

 ------------
 We will always send notices of events through the School of Engineering email list.
-If you are not a member of the School of Engineering (i.e., a Computer Science student or faculty/staff member, sign up for our contact list using one of the forms
+If you are not a member of the School of Engineering (i.e., a Computer Science student or faculty/staff member), sign up for our contact list using one of the forms
 below:

 * [Students](http://goo.gl/forms/xgVnzXCaM8): Any GVSU student